Graduate Admission Requirements

 Submit a Writing Sample.
 The writing sample should be an academic paper written in English and/or research or project report for which the applicant had lead authorship.
 The sample will be uploaded as part of the application.

-Complete the application questionnaire in the application system.
+Complete the Anthropology Questionnaire in the application system.

 The GRE exam is no longer required for the application.